Your Big Guide To Cleaning With Bicarbonate Of Soda

 To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-Are you looking to green your cleaning routine?
+Looking to green your cleaning routine?
 To help you get started, here’s everything you need to know about cleaning with bicarbonate of soda.
-From what you can clean with it, how to use it, how to store it, and much more.
+From what you can and can’t clean with it, how to use it, how to store it, and much more.

-Whilst you might associate bicarbonate of soda with baking, did you know that bicarbonate of soda is a must-have green cleaning essential?
+Whilst you might associate bicarbonate of soda with baking, did you know that it’s actually a must-have green cleaning essential?
 It’s true.
-Bicarbonate of soda is a great non-toxic all-rounder at cleaning nearly every nook and cranny of your home.
+Bicarbonate of soda is a great non-toxic all-rounder for making almost every nook and cranny of your home sparkle.

 Before you get started with your new eco-cleaning BFF, here’s everything you could ever need to know (and more!) about using it:

-Let’s roll up our sleeves and dig in!
+Let’s roll up our sleeves, pop on our rubber gloves, and dig in!

 First off, you might be wondering what bicarbonate of soda actually is.

-Bicarbonate of soda is a mineral salt, first discovered in 1801.
-A food-safe ingredient, in the early 1800s, it was commonly used by fishermen as a preservative, to prevent freshly caught fish from going off.
+Bicarbonate of soda is a food-safe mineral salt, first discovered in 1801.
+In the early 1800s, it was commonly used by fishermen as a preservative to prevent freshly caught fish from going off.

 Whilst fishermen got to keep bicarbonate of soda all to themselves for quite some time, eventually, some curious people started to explore other uses of this salt.
-In 1846 its usage became widespread in baking, before – thankfully for us – becoming well-known as a cleaning product a few years later.
+In 1846, people started using it in baking, before – thankfully for us – being used as a cleaning product a few years later.

 Is It The Same As Baking Powder?